-Outline India believes in ensuring data quality at every step of the research cycle, right from study design, through data collection, to dissemination.
+Outline India ensures data quality at each step of the research cycle

 There is a ceiling limit to the number of interviews that a surveyor can conduct in a day, to ensure quality.
 The duration of each interview is recorded and included in the final data set.